ppy/osu-wiki/news/2021/2021-08-11-new-featured-artist-natsume-itsuki.md

 ### AI to CodeQ no Hate

-Or play through [this multi-difficulty marathon mapset](https://osu.ppy.sh/beatmapsets/1515036) designed by [Hinsvar](https://osu.ppy.sh/users/1249323) of the Mappers' Guild (and featured in the video above)!
+Or play through [this multi-difficulty marathon mapset](https://osu.ppy.sh/beatmapsets/1515036) designed by ::Hinsvar::{ user-id=1249323 } of the Mappers' Guild (and featured in the video above)!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/189/CodeQ/Natsume%20Itsuki%20-%20AI%20to%20CodeQ%20no%20Hate.mp3" type="audio/mpeg">